GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-self-managed-dast.md

 # Date in YYYY-MM-DD Format, should match date used in the filename
 date-updated:
 # Date in YYYY-MM-DD Format.
 Add this if a change is made after the date above
-author: Jade Null
+collaborators:
-# Use "GlitchSecure" if no author
+ - name: Jade Null
-coauthor: Brad Bahls
+ - name: Brad Bahls
 # Coauthor or optionally the editors name
 category: Resources
 # Use either updates, resources, guides as the category